 Ichthyosis is derived from the Greek root “ichthy,” meaning fish, and was so named due to the visible scales on the skin.
 Ichthyotic dogs typically have large, greasy flakes of dandruff, but aren’t itchy.
 The scales of skin can get so thick that they can crack and cause uncomfortable fissures.
 Typically, clinical signs develop in puppies, but the disease tends to worsen with age.

-Nonepidermolytic ichthyosis, which can cause skin lesions and inflammation, has been documented to affect Jack Russell Terriers, Golden Retrievers, and American Bulldogs.
+Nonepidermolytic ichthyosis in dogs, which can cause skin lesions and inflammation, has been documented to affect Jack Russell Terriers, Golden Retrievers, and American Bulldogs.

-- Golden Retriever ichthyosis: This form of ichthyosis is generally considered “mild” although severity can be dog-dependent.
+This form of canine ichthyosis is generally considered “mild,” although severity can be dog-dependent.
 Affected dogs develop a large, soft, whitish scale that is typically present on the trunk and may develop increased pigmentation of the ventrum (lower abdomen).
 Golden Retrievers are typically diagnosed at less than one year of age; however, adult-onset cases are not uncommon.
 Physical manifestations may wax and wane, and some dogs develop secondary bacterial skin infections that may confound a diagnosis.
-Learn more.

-- American Bulldog ichthyosis: This form of Ichthyosis is pathologically similar to that of Golden Retriever ichthyosis but is more severe and does not wax and wane.
+This form of ichthyosis is pathologically similar to that of Golden Retriever ichthyosis, but is more severe and does not wax and wane.
 American Bulldogs consistently develop clinical signs at an extremely young age (typically before weaning).
 Young puppies have a scruffy/disheveled haircoat, red skin, and tightly adherent light brown scale, which gives the abdominal skin a wrinkled appearance.
 In adult dogs, the entire abdomen, armpits, and groin have a reddish-brown discoloration, and thickening of the footpads or scales through the haircoat may be observed.
 Yeast overgrowth on the skin may be severe and can lead to ear infections and infection of the feet which may be confused with non-seasonal atopy (inhalant allergy).

-- Jack Russell Terrier ichthyosis: Nonepidermolytic ichthyosis in Jack Russell Terriers is characterized by large, thick, adherent parchment paper-like scales.
-This is generally more severe, and these dogs also develop yeast infections of the skin which are extremely itchy.
+Nonepidermolytic ichthyosis in Jack Russell Terriers is characterized by large, thick, adherent parchment paper-like scales.
+This is generally more severe, and these dogs also develop yeast infections of the skin, which are extremely itchy.

 Some examples of genetic skin conditions for which Embark tests are ichthyosis: PNPLA1 in Golden Retrievers, NIPAL4 in American Bulldogs, and SLC27A4 in Great Danes; ichthyosis, epidermolytic hyperkeratosis (KRT10) in Norfolk Terriers; congenital keratoconjunctivitis sicca and ichthyosiform dermatosis, dry eye curly coat syndrome, (FAM83H) in Cavalier King Charles Spaniels.

-Each condition has a unique presentation and can affect the skin, coat, nasal planum and/or footpads (learn more here).
+Each condition has a unique presentation and can affect the skin, coat, nasal planum and/or footpads.
 Recently, two additional causative variants have been published: ASPRV1 in German Shepherd Dogs and TGM1 Jack Russell Terriers.
 To learn more about how you can help Embark offer these tests, contact us.